isaaclelias/ResearchMetrics.jl/README.md

 # ResearchMetrics.jl

-Fetch science databases and analyse research metrics.
-The package can fetch data from Scopus and Google Scholar and evaluate the H-Index evolution on time for a given researcher.
+Collection of tools to evaluate H-Indexes in respect to time using Google Scholar, Scopus and Web of Science data.

 # hevolution

-## Instalation and usage
+## Instalation

 First of all, install [Julia](https://julialang.org/).